 Cotton clothes may seem like a good idea to wear for running because they stink less.
-However, the downside to this is that it absorbs every ounce of sweat, which will make you feel like you are wearing a wet towel when you are running.
+However, the downside to this is that it absorbs every ounce of sweat.

 When your clothing is moist for long periods, there is a higher chance of bacterial growth.
-When open areas of the skin are exposed to this, it can even lead to fungal infection.
-So, instead of wearing 100% cotton, choose sweat-wicking fabrics that are made specifically for running.
+Choose sweat-wicking fabrics that are made specifically for running.

 New Gear On Race Day

-It is not advisable to wear new gear on the race day itself.
-Instead, you should wear gear that you are used to and you have tried already.
-Wearing new gear on race day may set you up discomfort, which is something you do not want to happen on race day.
+Wearing new gear on race day may set you up for discomfort, which is something you do not want to happen on race day.
 So, if you have new gear, wear it several times first and see if it gives you the comfort you need.
-Test them out before you wear your new gear on a race day.